llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 #endif
   dc.SetMeshNodesName("positions");

-  // Associate any fields that begin with "vol_frac" with "material" so when
-  // the data collection is written, a matset will be created. dc.AssociateMaterialSet("vol_frac", "material");
+  dc.AssociateMaterialSet("vol_frac", "material");
 ```
 The last line adds `matset` metadata to our mesh blueprint, which allows VisIt to apply material interface reconstruction (MIR) to better visualize our volume fraction fields.